enofex/taikai/README.md

 testImplementation "com.enofex:taikai:${taikaiVersion}"
 ```

-Replace `${taikai.version}` with the appropriate version defined in your project.
+Replace `${taikaiVersion}` with the appropriate version defined in your project.
 Ensure that the required dependencies like ArchUnit are already declared.

 ## JUnit 5 Example Test